 It is important to note that in California you can be charged and found guilty even if you did not commit a theft upon entering a premises—you only must have the intent to commit the theft upon entering the structure to be found guilty.
 Furthermore, even though burglary is often synonymous with “breaking and entering,” the actual charge does not require forced entry with the exception of auto offenses.
 Therefore, if you walk into an open garage with the intent to steal a toolbox but you are stopped prior to the actual theft, you can still be found guilty.

-Difference between 1st and 2nd degree in California
+Difference between 1st and 2nd degree Burglary in Orange County

 There are two degrees of burglary in California: first and second.
 First degree, often referred to as residential because it involves entering a residence or structure designed for habitation, is a felony offense.
 The structure does not need to be occupied at the time of the offense to qualify for first degree.